Picking the right insurance agency management system can feel overwhelming.

 Features & customization

 HawkSoft covers everything most agencies need – client and policy management, document storage, e-signatures, quoting, reporting, and task tracking.
+Its analytics tools and business intelligence features provide actionable insights, helping agencies interpret performance data and make informed, data-driven decisions.

 It supports both personal and commercial lines equally well.